This Dyson Gadget Made My Space (& My Nose) Less Stuffy

 My favorite part, personally, is the Dyson Link App.
 I can control my Dyson from other rooms with a simple button-press.
 When a pollution event occurs (i.e., cooking, spraying hairspray, etc.) the purifier will show a spike in pollutants.
 I noticed the spike big time while my boyfriend was frying tofu on the stove.
 Instant ALERT!
 I'm now an air-quality expert; regularly glancing at the graphs in the app to see if I can better direct my indoor environment.
 Chic.

-How does the Dyson Pure purify the air?
+How does the Dyson Hot+Cool purify the air?

 "Dyson’s range of purifiers are engineered specifically for real-homes, and do three things to maintain good air quality," Sam Railton explains, "Firstly, they sense pollutants and react automatically – you don’t even need to think about switching it on.
 Secondly, they use fully-sealed advanced HEPA and activated carbon filtration systems to remove gases and odors and capture 99.97% of allergens and pollutants as small as 0.3 microns."
 According to the CDC, many forms of indoor air pollution are possible in a modern home.
 Air pollutant levels in the home increase if not enough outdoor air is brought in to weaken emissions from indoor sources and to carry indoor air pollutants out of the home.
 HEPA (which stands for "high-efficiency particulate air") filters are considered top of their class for their ability to trap tiny particles in the air (around at least 99.97%).
 Dr. Purvi Parikh, an allergist with the Allergy & Asthma Network agrees that at-home air quality is more important than ever.
 "Purifiers help filter mold spores, animal dander, and larger particles of the virus.
 Again, it can also miss small particles that may be aerosolized so it's not a guarantee but it can help reduce exposure."